Board of Directors

 A qualified social worker, Nicole has both personal and professional experience in the rare disease sector.
 Nicole has over 12 years’ worth of experience in rare disease advocacy, particularly regarding access to treatments.
 Since 2018, Nicole has held the role of consumer nominee on the Life Saving Drugs Program Expert Panel.
 Under Nicole’s guidance, RVA led the collaborative development of the National Strategic Action Plan for Rare Diseases, the first nationally coordinated effort to address rare diseases in Australia.

-Stakeholder Engagement and Education Officer (QLD)
+Education and Advocacy Officer (QLD)

 Louise has post-graduate qualifications in psychology and has managed a consulting business for the past seven years.
 Her connection with rare conditions began when her first child was born with a rare metabolic disorder.
 Louise has been involved in rare disease support and advocacy for over 10 years and she is the current Vice President of the Metabolic Dietary Disorders Association (MDDA).
 She has led successful advocacy campaigns for access to medicines and support programs for people with rare disorders of protein metabolism.
 Louise is a previous RVA Board member, current member of the Queensland Genomics Community Advisory Board and a founding board member of the Global Association for PKU.